-Brandywine Global Opportunities Bond Strategy (effective on or about May 9, 2022).
+Brandywine Global Opportunities Bond Strategy.
 The strategy seeks to maximize total return by investing at least 80% of its net assets in fixed income securities of issuers located in developed market countries.
 The Fund will invest in both investment grade and below investment grade fixed income securities.